openhatch/oh-mainline/docs/deployment/advanced_installation.rst

 Automated testing
 =================

-The OpenHatch code comes with automated tests that you cah run to make sure that it is set up To execute all tests, run this command::
+The OpenHatch code comes with automated tests that you can run to make sure that it is set up To execute all tests, run this command::

   python manage.py test